NeoSOFT-Technologies/mobile-android/wiki/docs/modules/architecture-overview.md

    - **AppDatabase** - makes room database accessible through data access objects (`dao`)
    - **DataModel** - defines the structure of the data retrieved from the network , database  or any other datasource for instance retrofit model class has annotations, so Retrofit (Moshi) understands how to parse this network data (XML, JSON, Binary...) this data into objects.

+To know more about CLEAN architecture in Android please refer [here](app-clean-arch-overview.md).

 ## Dependency management